BLONDE ROOTS, A prose novel in which Africans enslave Europeans.

 Penguin UK, 2008 & Penguin USA, 2010

-Bernardine’s first fully-prose novel BLONDE ROOTS (Penguin UK 2008/USA 2009) is an original take on slavery in which Africans are the masters and Europeans are their slaves.
-The protagonist is a captured white woman from Europa who tries to escape slavery in the New World: the West Japanese Islands and the United Kingdom of Great Ambossa.
+Bernardine’s first fully-prose novel BLONDE ROOTS (Penguin UK 2008/USA 2009) is an original and often satirical take on slavery in which Africans are the masters and Europeans are their slaves.
+The protagonist is a captured white woman from Europa who tries to escape slavery in the West Japanese Islands and the United Kingdom of Great Ambossa.

 Available as an unabridged audio book by Whole Story Audio Books (Amazon).

 LARA, Bloodaxe Books, 2009.